-Perfect fit indeed, that is if you consider retooling the play’s setting and period, which Cloran did eagerly once he considered just how congruent the themes of the play were with many of the Beatles’ standards should the story be set in the 1960s.
-Cloran said that reconsidering each of the characters in a ‘60s context, you could build the world that supports both Shakespeare’s texts and the big musical numbers the Beatles’ biggest hits would create.
+Perfect fit indeed, that is if you consider retooling the play’s setting and period, which Cloran did eagerly once he considered how congruent the themes of the play were with many of The Beatles’ standards, should the story be set in the 1960s.
+Cloran said that reconsidering each of the characters in a ‘60s context, you could build the world that supports both Shakespeare’s texts and the big musical numbers The Beatles’ biggest hits would create.

 Still, Cloran understood the risk involved in this very specific pairing.
-“People have strong feelings about Shakespeare’s text, and strong personal connections to the Beatles songs,” he told me.
-Yet every theater critic in Vancouver admitted they were originally unsure of the concept when they first heard of the project, but the sterling production made believers of them all.
+“People have strong feelings about Shakespeare’s text, and strong personal connections to The Beatles songs,” he told me.
+And, in fact, every theater critic in Vancouver admitted they were originally unsure of the concept when they first heard of the project.
+Yet the sterling production made believers of them all.

 The story takes place in 17th century England with the young Rosalind fleeing the persecution of her uncle’s court.
 She finds respite disguised as a man in the Forest of Arden with her cousin, Celia and encounters a host of diverse and interesting characters along the way.
 Rosalind also finds love in the person of doleful traveler Orlando, who recites most of Shakespeare’s most iconic speeches.
 He serves as sharp counterpoint to the other characters, often observing and disputing the hardships of life in the country.

 Setting the stage for this melding of two worlds requires a wealth of creativity.
 With the original Vancouver production, the show ran in repertory with a production of Macbeth.
 So the set needed to be modular and work for both shows concurrently.
-But Cloran explains that with a new production at his home theater Citadel Theatre in Edmonton, Alberta and the production coming to Chicago this spring, gave the opportunity to incorporate bright, fun 1960s world with splashes of color, something endemic to the time and the Beatles’ upbeat songs.
+But Cloran explains that with a new production at his home creative Citadel Theatre in Canada, the production coming to Chicago this spring, gave the opportunity to incorporate the bright, fun 1960s world with splashes of color, something endemic to the time and The Beatles’ upbeat songs.

 Yes, wrestling.
 At one point in the play, tensions rise amid debate over the servile conditions that prevail in the larger society, and several of the characters come to blows (or tangles, as the case may be).
 Cloran explains this scene was one of the most difficult to adapt to his unique production.
-“The most complicated set element to build or conceive was the wrestling ring,” he explained.
-“It needs to be sturdy enough to take wrestlers slamming into it and jumping off the turnbuckles, but about 30 minutes into the show, the wrestling ring needs to disappear (as we travel out to the forest).
+“The most complicated set element to build and conceive was the wrestling ring,” he explained.
+“It needs to be sturdy enough to take wrestlers slamming into it and jumping off the turnbuckles, but about 30 minutes into the show, the wrestling ring needs to disappear as we travel out to the forest.
 In our Vancouver production the ring was very complicated and required a large team of people to take it apart.
 The ring in Chicago splits in two and slides offstage on air-casters.
-All the while the cast is singing the Beatles song ‘Help!’"
+All the while the cast is singing The Beatles’ song “Help!’”

-As You Like It runs at Chicago's Shakespeare Theater April 30 - June 21.
-Visit chicagoshakes.com to learn more.
+As You Like It will run onstage at Chicago Shakespeare Theatre April 30 through June 21, 2020.